Wednesday, July 1st:

 I stumbled upon a fabulous little pizzeria called Bella 'Mbriana near the bike shop rental after returning my bike.
 This pizzeria is a serve yourself pizzeria.
 You order at the counter and then pick up your pizza when it comes out of the brick oven.
 I ordered a pizza margherita (mozzarella cheese and tomato sauce) adding peppers (peperoni).
 The pizza was delicious!

 After I left the pizzeria, I went to the gelateria recommended by my B&B (something Venata I think).
 I ordered nocciola and caffè.
-It was ok but nothing to rave about.
+It was just ok.
 I think I have been spoiled by Grom.

 I decided on trying Ristorante da Francesco for dinner.
 I was a bit disappointed with this restaurant.
 I ordered ravioli with a tomato sauce.
 Again, I think I was spoiled with the wonderful food I have been eating at Trattoria da "Leo".